Homogeneous alignment

 In liquid crystals homogeneous alignment, sometimes called planar alignment, is the state of alignment where molecules align in parallel to a substrate.
 The opposite method is homeotropic alignment.

 For planar alignment - polyimides can be used.
 One of the popular ones is PI-2555.

 The surface has to be rubbed by paper or by a velvet or similar cloth in order to make the alignment axis parallel to the rubbing.
-However the exact mechanism if this alignment is not entirely clear.
+However the exact mechanism of this alignment is not entirely clear.